Loading...

 Unsecured NCDs are unsecured debt instruments.
 As the name "unsecured" implies, these NCDs have comparatively higher risk as they are not backed or secured by assets/collateral.

-Unsecured NCDs are based on the issuer’s creditworthiness and are not backed by any assets or collateral.
+The extent of risk and safety of unsecured NCD is based on the creditworthiness of the issuer as these are not backed by any assets or collateral.

 Unsecured debt instruments offer a higher return than secured NCDs.

 Generally, companies issue secured redeemable NCDs.
-You can read about the type of NCD issued by the company in the offering documents.
+You can know the NCD type issued by the company in the offering documents.
 The investors cannot withdraw from NCD before maturity.
 However, they have the option to exit by selling NCDs in the secondary market.

 NCD Features